VUEngine/vuengine.github.io/documentation/user-guide/design-principles.md

 ## Safety

-To implement some of its OOP features, VUEngine makes extensive use of pointers and cast them aggresive through the code base.
+To implement some of its OOP features, VUEngine makes extensive use of pointers and casts them aggresively through the code base.
 This inevitably runs the risk of using invalid pointers.
 To mitigate that pitfal, the engine provides a few tools and strategies.

 ### Safe casting

-The engine provides methods with the form `Classname::safeCast` to safely cast objects and returns NULL in case that the object is invalid, deleted or isn't an instance of a class that derives from the one performing the call.
+The engine provides methods with the form `Classname::safeCast` to safely cast objects and returns `NULL` in case that the object is invalid, deleted or isn't an instance of a class that derives from the one performing the call.

 `Classname::safeCast` decays into a plain, unsafe C cast under non debug build modes.
-When building in debug mode, the method `Classname::safeCast` performs a full blown RTTI, returning NULL if it fails or the same pointer casted to the desired class.
+When building in debug mode, the method `Classname::safeCast` performs a full blown RTTI, returning `NULL` if it fails or the same pointer casted to the desired class.

 When building in beta mode or below, the transpiler adds checks for the validity of the object pointer (`this`) passed to all methods.
 A call to `Classname::safeCast` is performed too to help track code paths that cause invalid pointers being passed to the wrong methods.
 This is a very costly check and can easily overflow the stack, particularly if multiplexed VIP interrupts are enabled.